18F/content-guide/_pages/faqs.md

 ---
 title: Frequently asked questions (FAQs)
 ---
-FAQs are bad.
-We don't like them. **If you write content by starting with user needs, you won’t need to use FAQs.**

-Frequently asked questions usually aren’t questions asked by the reader, but rather are important information dumped in the FAQ section by the content editor.
-In most cases, FAQ content is not where users expect to find it, which makes users’ experience frustrating and less than informative.

-If you're thinking about adding FAQs, consider reviewing the content on your website that is generating questions and think about how you can change the content or design to answer the question — or provide an answer in context to prevent people from visiting an additional webpage to find the answer.

-If you receive similar questions by email, take note that your users are identifying problems in your content.
-Pay attention to correct these problems as quickly as possible.
+Like our peers at GDS, we [strongly discourage writing FAQs](https://www.gov.uk/guidance/content-design/writing-for-gov-uk#dont-use-faqs), or Frequently Asked Questions.

+FAQs:

+* Are hard to read and search for
+* Duplicate other content on your site
+* Are usually not questions asked by the public
+* Mean that content is not where people expect to find it—it needs to be in context

+If you’re thinking about posting FAQs, review the related content on your site and look for ways to improve it.
+For example:

+* Is it organized in a logical way?
+* Can you group similar topics together?
+* Is it easy to find?
+* Is it clear and up-to-date?

+If people are asking similar questions, the existing content isn’t meeting their needs.
+Perhaps you need to rewrite it or combine several pieces of content.
+Pay attention to what users are asking for and find the best way to guide them through the process.